cnrrobertson/nuiterm.nvim/README.md

 - [milanglacier/yarepl.nvim](https://github.com/milanglacier/yarepl.nvim#replstart)
     - Allows for general numbers of REPLs that can be attached to any buffer

+## Contributing

+Ideas/issues/pull requests are welcome.

+If you would like to submit a pull request, please ensure you update the documentation and tests accordingly.
+The plugins `mini.doc` and `mini.test` are used for documentation and testing respectively.
+Docs can be generated with `make docs` from the root of the repository and `make test` to run the tests.

+When running the documentation or tests, [`mini.nvim`](https://github.com/echasnovski/mini.nvim) and [`nui.nvim`](https://github.com/MunifTanjim/nui.nvim) will be installed in a `deps/` directory.

 ## Future possibilities

 - [ ] Display multiple terminals simultaneously in `nui.layout`